Jean Maximilien Lamarque: Later life

 After Waterloo, Napoleon was again exiled from France.
 Lamarque was proscribed by the restored Bourbons and went into exile, first in Brussels then Amsterdam.
 In 1818 he was allowed to return, retiring to Saint-Sever and becoming politically active as a leftist.
 During this period he devoted his fortune to buying land and modern agricultural equipment to transform the soil of Landes in order to "humanise" the landscape and increase productivity.
 He was a strong advocate of agricultural reform and strategic investment to support the economy.
 In 1828, he was elected to the Chamber of Deputies, representing the departement of Landes.
 There, Lamarque was a popular representative of leftist factions opposing the Bourbons and their supporters (Legitimists).

 After the July Revolution of 1830, he was given command of military forces in order to suppress Legitimist risings against the new July Monarchy of Louis Philippe.
-Louis Philippe invested him with Légion d'honneur on 21 August.
+Louis Philippe honored Lamarque with the Grand Cross of the Legion of Honor on 21 August 1830.
 He continued to support liberal causes, which he promoted in his writings.
 He was also noted for his strong attacks on Russian attempts to undermine the constitutional freedoms of Poland.
 After a rebellion broke out in Poland, Lamarque advocated French support for the rebels.
 In 1831 John Stuart Mill complained that "General Lamarque made another of his vehement exhortations to war".
 Lamarque's defense of constitutional liberties in Poland and Italy was very popular in France.
 C. A. Fyffe argued that "a great part of the French nation" felt that Louis-Philippe had betrayed the cause of liberty: "it was the unpardonable offence of Louis Philippe against the honour of France that he allowed Poland and Italy to succumb without drawing his sword against their conquerors."
-On 21 August 1830, Lamarque was honored with the Grand Cross of the Legion of Honor.